 - 1 small red onion very thinly sliced

-- Fry the bacon and drain on a paper towel, reserving 3 tablespoons of the fat.
-Crumble the bacon and set aside.
+- Fry the bacon and drain on a paper towel, reserving 3 Tablespoons of the fat.
+Dice the bacon and set aside.

 - Heat the fat in a saucepan low heat and whisk in the red wine vinegar, sugar and Dijon mustard.
 Season with kosher salt and black pepper.

 - Add the mushrooms and the onion to the spinach and toss.